top of page

 THE ASSIGNMENT

-Feature stories should bring focus to an individual, community, group, or concept by creating a personal connection for the viewers/watchers who can be moved emotionally by the overall storyline and production quality.
+Feature stories should focus on an individual, community, group, or concept.
+Videos should create a personal connection for the viewers/watchers.
+The overall storyline and production quality should emotionally move viewers.

 Features can incorporate music, natural sound, interviews, and visuals to share non-breaking facts and perspectives.
 Features should have a clear message with a definitive beginning, middle, and end.
 Submissions with voice-over should have video complementing the script.